qiuminxu/GraphApplications/README.md

 Q. Xu, H. Jeon, M. Annavaram (University of Southern California), Graph processing on GPUs: Where are the bottlenecks?, In Proceedings of the IEEE International Symposium on Workload Characterization (IISWC), Oct.
 2014.

-BFS, MST, SP, SSSP which are from existing benchmark suites (Rodinia, Lonestar) are not listed here.

 Please cite if your use of this repository results in a publication.

 #System Requirements